Gilbert & Sullivan Revised

 The members of the Gilbert & Sullivan Very Light Opera Company have a tremendous respect and appreciation for the works of Gilbert and Sullivan.
 We even refer to their body of work as “The Canon!”

-That is why many of us find it disappointing to see a Gilbert and Sullivan production in which the words and even the music have been changed, as it almost always seems that the changes were made in order to simplify the works, on assumption that Gilbert and Sullivan’s operettas are too complex or erudite for modern audiences.
-On other occasions, one wonders if the changes were made because the director or others responsible for the production believed that they were better librettists that Gilbert or more talented composers than Sullivan!
+That is why many of us find it disappointing when we see a Gilbert and Sullivan production in which the words and even the music have been changed.
+It often seems that the changes were made either in order to simplify the works, on the assumption that Gilbert and Sullivan’s operettas are too complex or erudite for modern audiences or because the director or others responsible for the production believed that they were better librettists than Gilbert or more talented composers than Sullivan!
 They are, of course, almost always wrong … very wrong!

 The members of the Gilbert & Sullivan Very Light Opera Company believe that the works of Gilbert and Sullivan can and should stand on their own.
 We respect our audience and see no need to “dumb down” the operettas for them.
 In addition, none of us are under the delusion that we are wittier than Gilbert or more brilliant than Sullivan and feel no need to rewrite the operettas simply to demonstrate how clever we are!

-We do believe, however, that there are situations in which revisions to Gilbert and Sullivan’s works can be appropriate and even necessary.
+We do believe, however, that there are situations in which revisions to Gilbert and Sullivan’s works may be appropriate or are actually necessary.

 The first situation in which revisions may be appropriate is when there is an established tradition of changing Gilbert’s words of a song to make it more topical.
 One of the best examples of this would be the tradition of writing more current lyrics to Ko-Ko’s, “I’ve Got a Little List” song in The Mikado.

-The second situation where revisions may be appropriate is to restore something that was original to the work, but which was later changed, when we believe that restoration will make the operetta a better piece.
-An example of this would be restoring a second verse to “The Soldiers of Our Queen” in Patience.
+The second situation in which revisions may be appropriate is to restore something that was original to the work, but which was later changed, when there is a reasonable belief that the restoration will make the operetta a better piece.
+Examples of this would be restoring the Major General’s song as the original Act II Finale for The Pirates of Penzance, adding a second verse to “The Soldiers of Our Queen” in Patience or restoring “When a Man Has Been a Naughty Baronet” to the Act II finale of Ruddigore.

-The following pages include the most significant revisions that we have made and then staged in our productions.
+The following pages include the most significant revisions that we have made and staged in our productions or will do so in the future.
 We invite you to review them and welcome you to adopt them for your own Gilbert and Sullivan productions, if you would like to do so.

 Patience